 Manufacturing, Engineering & IT

 On-the-Job training allows employee training to take place at business, doing the actual job and providing an immediate return.
 Employers receive a subsidy of 50% - 75% of wages.
-Ideal candidates have been unemployed or underemployed for at least six months, and have education or experience in advanced manufacturing, IT or engineering.
-Contact program coordinator Steve Johnson at (203) 867-4030 x 233.
+Ideal candidates have been unemployed or underemployed for at least six months, and have education or experience that is transferable.

 Training, Internships and Jobs in IT